alebian/alebian.github.io/_jekyll/_posts/2019-09-11-text-editor-tips-and-tricks.md

 categories: editor productivity vscode tools
 ---

-Recently, I was peer programming at work and, whithout thinking, I started to use a few editor tricks I had learned a while ago.
+Recently, I was peer programming at work and, without thinking, I started to use a few editor tricks I had learned a while ago.
 My co-worker was amazed with them and picked up a few.
 At first I thought it was no big deal, but a few days later I began to observe that there are a lot of people who don't know many of these tricks.
 Since the tools we use have a lot of functionalities to make us more productive, it's a shame that we spoil them.
 That's why I thought it would be a good opportunity to transfer this useful knowledge and help others improve their productivity.

 ## Building blocks